pinepain/php-ref/README.md

 $obj = null; // outputs "Object destroyed" twice
 ```

-#### Serializing of `Weak\Reference` is not allowed.
+#### Serializing `Weak\Reference` is prohibited

-`Weak\Reference` serializing/unserializing behavior is not allow.
-Implementing `Serializable` interface will lead to
+`Weak\Reference` serializing/unserializing behavior is not supported.
+Attempting to implement the `Serializable` interface will lead to a fatal error.
-fatal error.

-## Stub files
+## Stub files for Composer

-Stub files provided as a git subsplit into [php-weak-stub](https://github.com/pinepain/php-weak-stubs) read-only
-repository, so you may want to require them with composer to have nice type hinting in your IDE:
+If you are also using [Composer](https://getcomposer.org/), it is recommended that you add the `pinepain/php-weak-stubs` package as a dev-mode requirement.
+This provides skeleton definitions and annotations to enable support for auto-completion in your IDE and other code-analysis tools.

-    composer require --dev php-weak-stubs
+    composer require --dev pinepain/php-weak-stubs

-## Extra weak data structures support
+## Extra-weak data structures support

-To add weak map support (and probably other data structures), see [php-weak-lib](https://github.com/pinepain/php-weak-lib)
+To add weak-map support (and probably other data structures), see [php-weak-lib](https://github.com/pinepain/php-weak-lib)
-project, or just run
+project.
+If using [Composer](https://getcomposer.org/), you can add them with:

-    composer require php-weak-lib
+    composer require pinepain/php-weak-lib

-to add it to your project.

 ## Installation